iDigBio/2015-03-09-workshop-field2db/apis.md

 # A little about how the web works

 It helps to understand a bit about how the web works in order to understand web APIs.
-Web APIs use the protocol of the web, hypter-text transfer protocol (HTTP), to move commands and data from your program to a server somewhere and back.
+Web APIs use the protocol of the web, hyper-text transfer protocol (HTTP), to move commands and data from your program to a server somewhere and back.